-- A request for the component auditor, knowing the context in which the group engagement team will use the work of the component auditor, to confirm that the component auditor will cooperate with the group engagement team. - The timetable for completing the audit. - Dates of planned visits by group management and the group engagement team, and dates of planned meetings with component management and the component auditor. - A list of key contacts. - The work to be performed by the component auditor, the use to be made of that work, and arrangements for coordinating efforts at the initial stage of and during the audit, including the group engagement team's planned involvement in the work of the component auditor. - The ethical requirements that are relevant to the group audit and, in particular, the independence requirements, for example, where the group auditor is prohibited by law or regulation from using internal auditors to provide direct assistance, it is relevant for the group auditor to consider whether the prohibition also extends to component auditors and, if so, to address this in the communication to the component auditors.31 - In the case of an audit or review of the financial information of the component, component materiality (and, if applicable, the materiality level or levels for particular classes of transactions, account balances or disclosures), and the threshold above which misstatements cannot be regarded as clearly trivial to the group financial statements - A list of related parties prepared by group management, and any other related parties that the group engagement team is aware of, and a request that the component auditor
+- A request for the component auditor, knowing the context in which the group engagement team will use the work of the component auditor, to confirm that the component auditor will cooperate with the group engagement team. - The timetable for completing the audit. - Dates of planned visits by group management and the group engagement team, and dates of planned meetings with component management and the component auditor. - A list of key contacts. - The work to be performed by the component auditor, the use to be made of that work, and arrangements for coordinating efforts at the initial stage of and during the audit, including the group engagement team's planned involvement in the work of the component auditor. - The ethical requirements that are relevant to the group audit and, in particular, the independence requirements, for example, where the group auditor is prohibited by law or regulation from using internal auditors to provide direct assistance, it is relevant for the group auditor to consider whether the prohibition also extends to component auditors and, if so, to address this in the communication to the component auditors.1 - In the case of an audit or review of the financial information of the component, component materiality (and, if applicable, the materiality level or levels for particular classes of transactions, account balances or disclosures), and the threshold above which misstatements cannot be regarded as clearly trivial to the group financial statements. - A list of related parties prepared by group management, and any other related parties that the group engagement team is aware of, and a request that the component auditor communicates on a timely basis to the group engagement team related parties not previously identified by group management or the group engagement team. - Work to be performed on intra-group transactions and unrealized profits and intra-group account balances. - Guidance on other statutory reporting responsibilities, for example, reporting on group management's assertion on the effectiveness of internal control.

-31 ISA 610 (Revised June 2013), "Using the Work of Internal Auditors", paragraph A31.
-The use of internal auditors to provide direct assistance is prohibited in an audit conducted in accordance with ISAs (UK and Ireland).
-For a group audit this prohibition extends to the work of any component auditor which is relied upon by the group auditor, including for overseas components - see ISA (UK and Ireland) 610 (Revised June 2013), paragraph 5-1.
+1 ISA 610 (Revised 2013), Using the Work of Internal Auditors, paragraph A31.
+The use of internal auditors to provide direct assistance is prohibited in an audit conducted in accordance with ISAs (UK).
+For a group audit this prohibition extends to the work of any component auditor which is relied upon by the group auditor, including for overseas components - see ISA (UK) 610 (Revised June 2013), paragraph 5-1.